noamjgal/Surreal-Fragmentation/SURREAL/episode-preprocessing/README.md

 - **Missing Value Treatment**: Standardized approach to handling missing or invalid data
 - **Data Validation**: Automatic validation of data ranges and integrity throughout processing

+#
+## Core Concepts

+### Episodes
+The project identifies three types of behavioral episodes:
+- **Digital Episodes**: Periods of smartphone screen activity
+- **Mobility Episodes**: Periods of physical movement between locations
+- **Overlap Episodes**: Concurrent digital use and mobility

+### Fragmentation
+Fragmentation measures how dispersed behavior is throughout the day.
+This is calculated using:
+- Entropy-based fragmentation index (higher values = more fragmented)
+- Episode counts and durations
+- Coefficient of variation (CV) in episode durations

+### Data Standardization
+To ensure consistency across the pipeline, all data processing follows standardized approaches:
+- **Participant ID Standardization**: Consistent cleaning and normalization of IDs across datasets
+- **Timestamp Handling**: Uniform datetime processing to address timezone and format inconsistencies
+- **Missing Value Treatment**: Standardized approach to handling missing or invalid data
+- **Data Validation**: Automatic validation of data ranges and integrity throughout processing

 ## Processing Pipeline

 ### 1. Data Standardization (`data_utils.py`)